tcuii37/Chronos-AI/README.md

 - 📜 **`requirements.txt`**: Lists dependencies for the project.

 ## 📦 Dependencies
-Here are the main dependencies used in Megaptera AI:
+Here are the main dependencies used in Sonar Whale AI:
 - 📊 `pandas`
 - 🔢 `numpy`
 - 📉 `matplotlib`